LSierra1/LSierra1/README.md

   src="assets/main-banner.png"
 />

 <h1><p align="center">👋 Hi, I’m Sierra!
-Beginner developer, ENFP-T & AvGeek ✈️ </p></h1>
+Average(?) developer, ENFP-T & AvGeek ✈️ </p></h1>

 - 🌱 Currently, I'm on a journey of learning HTML, CSS, and Python 🚀
 - 📫 How to reach me?
-You can DM me on [Discord](https://discordapp.com/users/916018769342648330); I'm always there and will respond promptly.
+You can dm me on [Instagram](https://www.instagram.com/sierra.for/);
-- 🎓 Infinity School Student, aspiring Full Stack Developer. 🌐
+- 🎓 Infinity School Student, graduating IT in Wyden University, aspiring Full Stack Developer. 🌐
 - 🔗 Connect with me on [Instagram](https://www.instagram.com/sierra.for/)!
 - 😄 Pronouns: He/Him